 A Darji in Work at Pipli

 The uniqueness of appliqué creation lies in the carefully created motifs of birds, animals, flowers, leaves and other geometric patterns that are stitched onto a base cloth used to make artistic products, like umbrellas, wall hangings, gardens or beach umbrella, lampshades and other utility items.

-The Bazaar Street of Pipli with colourful display of Applique Work
+The Bazaar Street of Pipli with a colourful display of Applique Work

 However, traditionally the appliqué items were used during the procession of the deities in their various ritual outings.
 Items like chhati (umbrella used in religious functions and processions), tarasa (heart-shaped banner mounted on a stand) and chandua (canopy) were used for the purpose.

 They also made batuas (cloth bags of semi-circular shape) and sujni (embroidered quilt).
 Colour combination of traditional items consisted of black, red, yellow and green.